 |Topaz mining in the vicintity of Ouro Prêto dates back to the 1700s.
 Imperial Topaz was originally mined in the "topaz belt" of Minas Gerais, which was comprised of three distinct regions (Dom Bosco, Rodrigo Silva, Saramenha) near the mining town of Ouro Prêto.
 In 1768, he Portuguese government designated all gem deposits in the region as property of the crown, under state control.
 The Mina do Capão, near Ouro Prêto has produced some of the finest imperial topaz (topázio imperial) in Brazil.|

-In the years that followed, there was a diamond-rush to the Rio Jequitinhonha and Rio Abaeté alluvial deposits, and diamond production in the region reached its peak between 1785 and 1807.
-Thereafter, there was a rapid decline as the area became mined out.
-The largest red diamond known, the "Moussaieff Red" was discovered in the 1990s by a Brazilian farmer in the Abaetezinho river in 1990.
-The rough stone weighed 13.9 carats (2.78 g).
+In the years that followed, there was a diamond-rush to alluvial deposits, and diamond production in the region reached its peak between 1785 and 1807.
+There was a rapid decline.
+The largest red diamond known, the "Moussaieff Red" was discovered in the 1990s in the Abaetezinho river in 1990.
+The rough weighed 13.9 carats.

 |Brazilian tourmaline is found in igneous rock pegmatite dikes and alluvial deposits (cascalho), located in the area around the Município de Virgem da Lapa, north of Teófilo Otoni.
 The Ouro Fino, Arazuai-Itinga, and Arazuai-Salinas mining areas north of Marambaia are a significant source for green (chrome) tourmaline.|